Do you have questions about the application process? Read on to find the answers to frequently asked questions on the following topics

 Do I have to apply online?

 Yes.
 All applicants must apply through the online application process.
-If you’ve never used Berklee’s online application system, you will need to register as a new user.
 This process entails filling out online forms as well as uploading supporting documents.
 If preliminarily selected, you will move on to a second interview stage, also conducted online.

 How can I check my application status?